choward1491/cs440_fall2017/README.md

-# cs440_fall2017
+# *Fall 2017* - CS 440: Artificial Intelligent

+## Purpose
-Repository for CS 440 MPs and related documents/reports for Fall 2017
+This repository acts a location to place CS 440 MPs and related documents/reports for the Fall 2017 instance of CS 440.